-- search all facets of the web efficiently (text, images, videos) for material relevant to a specific inquiry - analyze websites critically for value, accuracy, potential malware, and bias - critically evaluate "crowd sourcing" sites as research tools, e.g. opinions on consumer products, travel, health issues, political issues - identify privacy & security issues related to social networking and an online presence - effectively communicate with email utilizing: address books, distribution lists, cc: and bcc: fields, attachments, effective subject lines, spam control - identify email examples of phishing and other online fraudulent activity - use folder (directory) management techniques for computer files, email, etc. - compare and contrast a variety of techniques, hardware and software that can be used to backup computer data - describe the importance of operating system and driver patches, and the processes by which these patches are downloaded and installed - describe anti-virus and anti-malware software, virus and malware risks, scheduled scans and automatic updates organize and present a variety of text, graphic and other data following appropriate design and layout procedures
+- search all facets of the web efficiently (text, images, videos) for material relevant to a specific inquiry - analyze websites critically for value, accuracy, potential malware, and bias - critically evaluate "crowd sourcing" sites as research tools, e.g. opinions on consumer products, travel, health issues, political issues - identify privacy & security issues related to social networking - effectively communicate with email utilizing: address books, distribution lists, cc: and bcc: fields, attachments, effective subject lines, spam control - identify email examples of phishing and other online fraudulent activity - use logical folder (directory) management techniques for computer files, email, etc. - compare and contrast a variety of techniques, hardware and software that can be used to back-up computer data - describe the importance of operating system and driver patches, and the processes by which these patches are downloaded and installed - · list examples of anti-virus and anti-malware software - describe virus and malware risks - set up scheduled scans - · describe the security implications of automatic updates - identify cases where AI tools may assist in computer productivity, including AI generated citations - identify online content where AI negatively impacts the quality of content, including errors and contradictions - identify examples of where Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR) are used and their applications in computing